mattdibi/RSPassengerCounter/YoctoProjectConfigurationFiles/README.md

 $ bitbake core-image-sato
 ```

 to launch the build process.
-We want it to download the openjdk7 sources so that they can be patched manually
+We want Yocto to download the openjdk7 sources so that they can be patched manually
 follwing the instruction in Step 4.
+We'll need to wait for it to fail the build so that we can edit those files.

 ## Step 4: Patch openjdk
 [Here](https://bugzilla.opensuse.org/attachment.cgi?id=678295&action=diff) are reported the needed modification to properly build